TravMurav/Qcom-Secure-Launch/README.md

 // ...
 ```

+Interestingly, mssecapp only does the verification on the next step, so
+this call will always succeed.

 The third call checks for the flag set by the second and, if the
-flag is set, asks `mssecapp` for the entry point address and jumps to the
+flag is set, asks `mssecapp` to relocate the PE, create a memory map and
-image:
+find an entry point.
+Then hyp does varios preparations like mapping the
+memory based on the received memory map, updating SMMU settings, changing
+the ACPI tables and making sure only one cpu is running before jumping to
+the received entry point.

 ```c
 // ...